SEATTLE — For Melissa Misoda, inspiration hits her at about 2100 degrees.

-"I love the heat, I love that it's so fast-paced, and I love that you need to finish it in just one shot," Misoda says.
+"I love the heat, I love that it's so fast-paced, and I love that you need to finish it in just one shot," Misoda said.

 But recently, she's been in her garage studio a lot more — when the pandemic hit and school went online, Misoda found herself stuck in her house.

-"I got a little depressed about it," Misoda says.
+"I got a little depressed about it," Misoda said.
 "And I wanted to do something to get me out of that funk."

 From that funk was born her Earthscape series.

-"I really like to let the glass kind of have it's own voice," Misoda says.
+"I really like to let the glass kind of have it's own voice," Misoda said.
 "Glass is liquid when you're working with it, and I like to see that in the final project."

 Misoda's website describes her new series of glass: "My ‘Earthscape’ series was created out of response to quarantine.
 Longing to get out and experience what is often taken for granted - from mountains to beaches to fields of flowers - these vessels are designed to brighten and bring all the colors of the world into your home."